modrinth/omorphia/README.md

-# omorphia
+# Omorphia is now known as the packages in Modrinth's monorepo here: https://github.com/modrinth/code/tree/main/packages

-Omorphia is modrinth's style and component library.
-See [omorphia.modrinth.com](https://omorphia.modrinth.com) for more information.
+This repo is archived and will no longer be updated.